-Basically, the stick is a slimmed-down version of the Fire TV box: Access to series and films from the in-house streaming service Prime Instant Video is just as possible as it is to the ARD and ZDF media libraries, the Netflix video service, the Spotify music platform and a few others.
-An extension of the stick via USB is not planned, so there is no possibility to connect a mouse or keyboard and use Android apps that are not adapted for the Fire TV.
-The stick also does not offer enough performance for performance-hungry gaming apps (such as 3D games).
-For whom is the stick worthwhile, and who should prefer the box?
+Basically, the stick is a slimmed-down version of the Fire TV box: Access to series and films from the in-house streaming service Prime Instant Video is just as possible as to the media libraries from ARD and ZDF, the video service Netflix, the music platform Spotify and a few others.
+An extension of the stick via USB is not provided, so there is no possibility to connect a mouse or keyboard and Android Apps to operate that are not adapted for the Fire TV.
+The stick doesn't offer enough performance for performance-hungry gaming apps (such as 3D games) either.
+For whom is the stick worthwhile, and who should rather rely on the box?

 The stick is really extremely handy and fits perfectly into even the smallest luggage.
 Its software is a little slower than that of the box, but that only shows in a direct comparison.
 The Fire TV surface and apps run smoothly, stick performance only falls behind the box when playing complex games and sideloading some apps.
 However, this is easy to get over with a saving of over 50%, the stick costs 39 EUR, the box 99 EUR.

-While a quad core processor works in the box, the stick "only" comes up with a dual core processor.
+While a quad-core processor works in the box, the stick “only” has a dual-core processor.
 Four 1,7 GHz CPU cores work in the box, the stick is equipped with two 1 GHz processors.
 The stick's VideoCore4 is integrated into the CPU, the box scores with a dedicated Qualcomm Adreno 320.
-The flash memory offers a pleasant 8GB in both variants, the 1GB RAM of the piece is only half the size of the box.
+The flash memory offers a pleasant 8GB in both versions, the piece's main memory of 1GB is only half the size of that of the box.
 Both devices work with W-LAN, the box can alternatively be operated via LAN.
 The optical audio output of the box is missing on the stick, as is the USB input.

 If you really value voice control, you can buy a corresponding remote control for the stick separately - it is mandatory for the box, i.e. included in the scope of delivery.
 In the benchmarks, the box does significantly better than the stick (Geekbench Single Core: 654 to 304, Multi Core: 2053 to 559, AnTuTu: 30036 to 10527), but the stick's performance is definitely convincing.